 Who has to pay MCTMT?

 Employers, not employees, are required to pay MCTMT.
-As of April 1, 2012, employers now pay MCTMT only when their payroll expense per quarter is in excess of $312,500.
+Employers pay MCTMT only when their payroll expense per quarter is in excess of $312,500.
 Please refer to the New York State Department of Taxation and Finance for more information.

 How is MCTMT calculated?

 Graduated rates apply for employers, with the MCTMT rate varying in accordance with set payroll tax brackets.
 Employers with a payroll expense in excess of $312,500 but less than $375,000 are taxed at a rate of .11%.
 Those with a payroll expense of more than $375,000 but under $437,500 will be taxed at a rate of .23%.
 The full .34% applies only to employers whose wages per quarter are in excess of $437,500.
 For more information, please refer to the New York State Dept. of Taxation and Finance.